Watermelon Cake with Lime Curd – White cake layers doused in a watermelon simple syrup and layered with watermelon buttercream and lime curd.

 Who else is so ready for summer?
 Winter went on way too long around here and I’m not okay with it.
 To take my mind off the icky weather, I’ve been thinking about all the summer-inspired cakes I want to make.
-The list continues to grow, so before it gets out of control, I decided to get started with this Watermelon Cake with Lime Cake.
+The list continues to grow, so before it gets out of control, I decided to get started with this Watermelon Lime Cake.

 I’ve had this cake on my mind for a few reasons:

 - Watermelon is the fruit of the summer (in my opinion, that is – I could eat all day, everyday).

 - I’ve seen dozens of watermelon cakes around Pinterest but none of them seem to have a watermelon flavor, just the design.

 - I wanted to do my own version of a watermelon design.